stillmattwest/aws_sa/Course Notes/Section04/IAM Intro.md

 Users can belong to multiple groups.

+## A Global Service

+IAM settings are GLOBAL.
+Once you set them, they are available in ALL regions.
+You can see this when you drop into the IAM Console.
+In the drop-down menu for regions, you will see the word "Global" for these types of services.

 ## Permissions

-Users and Groups can be assigned JSON documents called **policies**.
+Users and Groups can be assigned JSON documents called **policies**, which looks like the example below.

 ```json